 National Electrical Code Article 708, Critical Operations Power Systems: VHA has determined that facilities which have an Essential Electrical System (EES) have highly reliable electrical infrastructure.
 The additional cost of complying with National Electrical Code Article 708, Critical Operations Power Systems (COPS), is generally not warranted.
-However, a VHA facility of regional or national significance may conduct a risk assessment to determine if the power system serving the Entrance Room should be COPS-compliant; final determination will be made by the AHJ.
+However, a VHA facility of regional or national significance may conduct a risk assessment to determine if the power system serving the Entrance Room should be COPS-compliant; final determination will be made per section 1.3 Administration and Enforcement.